Azaaxin/Web-Task-Management/README.md

 This is my first project in ASP.NET using C#.
 The Website is storing all the information shown in the picture above in a database with full (CRUD) functionality.

-I styled the app with Boostrap and Materialize.
+I styled the app with Bootstrap and Materialize.

 Model for database: